Resonator frequency estimation models#

 TARGET_FREQUENCY = 6e9 # Target resonance frequency in Hz

-"""Loss function to minimize the difference between the actual and target resonance frequencies.
+"""Loss function to minimize the S21 transmission at the target frequency.

 Args: